evertonmaciel/Rare7/README.md

 # Rare7
-Classifies species in seven forms of the rarity of Rabinowitz
+Classifies species into Rabinowitz's rare forms

 # Overview
 The Rabinowitz’s method uses three parameters (geographic range, habitat specificity, and population size) to classify rare species.
 Geographic range is a parameter of regional scale, while the other two are local.
 Their combination results in seven form of rarity, and in the identification of common species.

 # Developer
-Carlos Eduardo Arlé Ribeiro de Souza and
+Carlos Eduardo Arlé Ribeiro de Souza
+PHD study, German Centre for Integrative Biodiversity Research - iDiv, Germany contact <eduardo.arle@idiv.de
 Everton Alves Maciel
+PhD study, University of Campinas - UNICAMP, Brazil PhD-SWE study, Helmholtz Center Environmental Research - UFZ, Germany contact <everttmacil@gmail.com>

 # Data
 Data includes a dataset already published.
 This data was collected from papers to use as an example and to test the package.